ztyyLV/web-twain-docs/info/schedule/Stable.md

 * RENDERALL convert mode in <a href="https://www.dynamsoft.com/web-twain/docs/info/api/Addon_PDF.html?ver=latest#setconvertmode" target="_blank">SetConvertMode</a> now supports loading images with annotations.
 * Modified DynamicImage.dll(DynamicImagex64.dll) to improve the encoding and decoding mode of tiff.
 * Updated the order of Capability setting according to the order defined in the TWAIN document.
+* Improved the document capture in WASM mode.

 ### Bug Fixes